 Rajyavardhan Singh Rathore shooting for Silver, 2004

-Indian ace shooter Rathore bagged his country a silver medal at Athens olympic Games in 2004 causing a stir nationwide.
+Indian ace shooter Rathore bagged his country a silver medal at Athens Olympic Games in 2004, causing a stir nationwide.
 Giving the country its first silver medal in an individual event at the Olympics.
-From winning this medal to becoming a star sensation in the country, Rathore received a lot of attention from the media and his newly formed fans.
-He has also won 25 international medals at various championships worldwise for Double Trap Shooting.
+From winning this medal to becoming a star sensation in the country, Rathore received much attention from the media and his newly formed fans.
+He has also won 25 international awards at various championships worldwide for Double Trap Shooting.

-Advani won the IBSF Billiards Championships in 2005 at Qawra, Malta and became talk of the town in India.
-He was the first player to achieve a grand double by winning both time and point scoring formats.
+Advani won the IBSF Billiards Championships in 2005 at Qawra, Malta and became the talk of the town in India.
+He was the first player to achieve a grand double by winning both time and point-scoring formats.
 He is also known to have won the World Championship in 2003, when he was only 18 years old, becoming one of the youngest Indians to win the title.

-Geet Sethi is also known in the world of Snooker representing India to have won six professional titles and three ( amateur) World Cup titles along with two world records under his name.
+Geet Sethi is also known in the world of Snooker, representing India to have won six professional and three ( amateur) World Cup titles, along with two world records under his name.

 Abhinav Bindra’s Gold at Olympics, 2008

-Winning the gold medal in men’s 10m air rifle shooting competition in Beijing Olympics, 2008, Abhinav became an overnight sensation.
-He is also the first Indian to win Gold at olympics for India at an individual game.
+Winning the gold medal in the men’s 10m air rifle shooting competition in Beijing Olympics 2008, Abhinav became an overnight sensation.
+He is also the first Indian to win Gold at Olympics for India at an individual game.
 He has also won seven medals at the Commonwealth Games and three medals at the Asian games.
-Holding a record of more than 150 medals in his career lasting over 2 decades, he is also the recipient of Padma Bhusan.
+Holding a record of more than 150 medals in his career lasting over two decades, he is also the recipient of Padma Bhusan.

 Saina Nehwal wins Super Series Tournament, 2009

-One of the very few women who have brought badminton into limelight, Saina is the first Indian ever to win a Super Series Tournament.
-She won the title by defeating a higher ranked player than herself, Lin Wang from China.
+One of the very few women who have brought badminton into the limelight, Saina is the first Indian ever to win a Super Series Tournament.
+She won the title by defeating a higher-ranked player than herself, Lin Wang, from China.
 Nehwal also won a bronze medal in the 2012 Olympics.
 Nehwal is also the first Indian to win two singles gold medals ( 2010 and 2018), in Commonwealth Games.

-Considered India’s finest and successful Badminton players, Nehwal is known to spread the sport of Badminton across the country.
+Considered India’s finest and most successful Badminton player, Nehwal is known to spread the sport of Badminton across the country.
 She has been awarded the Padma Bhusan, Major Dhyan Chand Khel Ratna and Arjuna Award.

-Winning the gold at Asian games in women’s 48-51kg boxing, Mary Kom became a sensation in India.
+Winning the gold at the Asian games in women’s 48-51kg boxing, Mary Kom became a sensation in India.
 She is known to be fierce in her game and humble at heart.
-This victory was more special since she had returned to the ring after 2 years of break, after delivering her third baby.
-Kom is also the first Indian female boxer to win a gold medal and the first Indian female boxer to win gold at Commonwealth games in 2018.
-Mary Kom was awarded the Padma Vibhushan in 2020, India’s second highest civilian award.
+This victory was more remarkable since she had returned to the ring after two years of break, after delivering her third baby.
+Kom is also the first Indian female boxer to win a gold medal and the first Indian female boxer to win gold at the Commonwealth games in 2018.
+Mary Kom was awarded the Padma Vibhushan in 2020, India’s second-highest civilian award.

-The Indian Film Industry also went on to make a full feature film on Mary Kom’s personal and professional journey, the movie was widely loved.
+The Indian Film Industry also went on to make an entire feature film on Mary Kom’s personal and professional journey; the movie was widely loved.

 PV Sindhu – Badminton’s World Champion

-Sindhu is known to have won many bronze medals over the years from 2013, 2014 and silver in 2017 and 2018.
+Sindhu is known to have won many bronze medals over the years, from 2013 to 2014 and silver in 2017 and 2018.
 She finally became the world number one after defeating Japan’s Nozomi Okuhara to win the BWF World Championship in 2019 in Basel, Switzerland.
 She became the first Indian to win the world championship.

-Saurabh Chaudhary gold win at Asian Games, 2018
+Saurabh Chaudhary’s gold win at Asian Games, 2018

-Chaudhary is known to win the men’s 10m Air Pistol event at the Asian Games 2018 in Jakarta.
+Chaudhary is known for winning the men’s 10m Air Pistol event at the Asian Games 2018 in Jakarta.
 He also went on to win the ISSF Junior World Cup in 2018 and set a new record in the 10m pistol category.
-Known as the youngest Indian gold medalist, he is also the only Indian shooter to win a gold medal in ISSF world championship, ISSF World Cup, Asian Games, Youth Olympic Games, and Asian Air Gun Championship.
+Known as the youngest Indian gold medalist, he is also the only Indian shooter to win a gold medal in the ISSF world championship, ISSF World Cup, Asian Games, Youth Olympic Games, and Asian Air Gun Championship.

 Neeraj Chopra’s Gold at Tokyo Olympics, 2021

 Chopra made history by being the first Indian to win an Olympic gold medal in track and field at Tokyo Olympics.
-His javelin throw of 87.85 meters won him the yellow metal and is presently known to be the world’s number 2 player.
-Neeraj has also taken part in 2019 Asian Games and Commonwealth Games winning gold in both tournaments.
-In the world going through the pandemic, this gold win by Chopra brought in a lot of smiles to the country and he overnight became a sports sensation with major brands reaching him for ads and media seeking his attention for interviews.
+His javelin throw of 87.85 meters won him the yellow metal and is presently known as the world’s number 2 player.
+Neeraj has also participated in the 2019 Asian Games and Commonwealth Games, winning gold in both tournaments.
+In the world going through the pandemic, this gold win by Chopra brought a lot of smiles to the country.
+He became a sports sensation overnight, with major brands reaching him for ads and media seeking his attention for interviews.

 Also Read: 5 Emerging Careers In Sports Management

-There sure are a larger number of people in our widespread country who have brought in laurels for India by winning titles and medals.
-All these wins have been golden moments for the country and its citizens.
-Each win filled up the country’s soul with pride.
-This article is an ode to these winners and the team behind these athletics who work with them day and night to make them a success.
+A significant number of people in our widespread country have brought in laurels for India by winning titles and medals.
+All these wins have been golden moments for the government and its citizens.
+Each success filled up the country’s soul with pride.
+This article is an ode to these winners and the team behind these athletes who work with them day and night to make them successful.
 From their coaches, talent managers, PR managers, trainers and therapy experts – it takes a whole team to make sure the win comes back home.
-If sports is what excites you and you love the idea of managing a talent while leading them to victory, Sports Management is just the course for you.
-At MBA-ESG India, we offer you an MBA in Sports Management that is meant to not simply hone your professional skills, but also build character, and spark resilience and agility in your personality.
+If sports excite you and you love the idea of managing talent while leading them to victory, Sports Management is just the course for you.
+At MBA-ESG India, we offer you an MBA in Sports Management that is meant to hone your professional skills, build character, and spark resilience and agility in your personality.